“What if journalists covered controversial issues differently — based on how humans actually behave when they are polarized and suspicious?”.

 Mentoring

-Duration: per 30 – 60 minutes, frequency up to the mentee.
+Duration: per 30 – 60 minutes, frequency agreed in advance.

 What CTN is not